CharlieMallon/javascript30/README.md

 Upgrades added:

 ### Array Cardio 💪
-An introduction to filter, map, sort and reduce functions.
+An introduction to filter, map, sort and reduce functions.</br>
 Things to add
 -   Display functions to the page.